Key facts

 Participation requirements

-Students are expected to attend lectures, seminars and classes, and/or participate in online learning activities.
+This course is offered in person at Waterfront, Geelong.
+Students are expected to attend lectures, seminars and classes which are interactive and require active student participation.
 In person attendance for some activities, including placement, is compulsory for all students.

 Refer to the individual unit details in the University Handbook for more information about in-person attendance requirements for specific units.